stuart-abhishek/100-Days-Of-Python/README.md

 💬  Stuart, when you feel like quitting, think about why you started Python mastery.
 ============================================================
 ~ Program created by Stuart Abhishek (Day 2 of 100 Days of Python) ~

+🔹 Concepts Used

+Variables & Input

+Lists and Random Module

+String Formatting (f-strings)

+Conditional Statements (if-elif-else)

+Datetime Module

+Code Structuring & Comments

+🔹 What I Learned

+How to make my code interactive

+How to use Python’s built-in modules (random, datetime)

+How to make output feel human and intelligent

+How to structure readable, professional-looking programs

+🔹 Future Improvements

+Add more quote categories (study, coding, motivation)

+Add color output using colorama

+Turn this into a GUI or web-based app in future days